kojix2/ruby-htslib/README.md

 ### Need more speed?

 Try Crystal.
 [HTS.cr](https://github.com/bio-cr/hts.cr) is implemented in Crystal language and provides an API compatible with ruby-htslib.
 Crystal language is not as flexible as Ruby language.
-You can not use `eval` methods, and you must always be careful with the data types.
-Writing one-time scripts in Crystal may not be as much fun.
+You can not use `eval` methods and must always be careful with the types.
+Writing one-time scripts in Crystal may be less fun.
 However, if you have a clear idea of what you want to do in your mind, have already written code in Ruby, and need to run them over and over, try creating a command line tool in Crystal.
-The Crystal language is fast, as fast as the Rust and C languages.
-It will give you great power to create tools.
+The Crystal language is as fast as the Rust and C languages.
+It will give you incredible power to make tools.

 ## Documentation